Empower Blog

 Discussing Expenses as a Family

-It can be difficult seeing your student as a young adult; however, in a few short months they will have more independence than ever before, making it a crucial time to discuss money and finances with them.
+In a few short months your young adult will have more independence than ever before, making it a crucial time to discuss money and finances with them.
 Don't avoid discussions on money, especially regarding funding their college education.
 It is important to plan together and be clear about how and who will cover additional costs not covered by loans.

 If you have multiple children’s colleges to fund, it is wise to decide ahead of time how much you can contribute per student.